 The other misconception is the notion that China just has copycats.
 The top rising startups in AI in China are phenomenal.
 If you look at Tencent and Alibaba, they have some of the most powerful datasets anywhere.
 Take mobile payments: These two companies easily have 100 times more data than PayPal, and probably 10 times more data than Mastercard or Visa, and Mastercard or Visa don’t know how to use AI in the same way.

-YCW: You write in your book, “AI Superpowers: China, Silicon Valley, and the New World Order,” that the battle for supremacy won’t be fought in the U.S. or in China but in secondary markets and developing countries.
+YCW: You write in your book, “,” that the battle for supremacy won’t be fought in the U.S. or in China but in secondary markets and developing countries.
 Who do you predict will win that battle and why?

 KFL: Both will be successful.
 English-speaking countries and Western Europe will continue to use American technologies.
 It’s unlikely that the Chinese will make any inroads there because of the economic bonds and the strong entrenchment of Google, Facebook, and Amazon.
 Chinese companies have been very clever in building partnerships with Southeast Asian countries, the Middle East, and Africa.
 They do not expect to go in and implement a full platform using the Chinese brand.
 Instead, they partner with a local company and provide the technology so the local company can provide service equal to American companies but for local consumers, so those regions will use more Chinese technology but through local products.

 YCW: Data collection has come under fire in the U.S. and Europe with the Cambridge Analytica story.
 Chinese consumers rejected Baidu CEO Robin Li’s assessment that they valued convenience more than data privacy.
 How do you think consumer attitudes toward their data being used will impact the advancement of AI, and do you expect governments to limit data collection moving forward?